equalitie/ouisync/bindings/kotlin/example/README.md

 content.
 Similarry to the `FolderScreen`, it also shows how to automatically refresh the screen when the file gets updated.

-For more andvanced usage, refer to the API docs (TODO: link).
+For more andvanced usage, refer to the [API docs](https://docs.ouisync.net/kotlin/)